krzentner/language-world/data/text-davinci-003-old/chain_py_md/handle-press-3.py.md

-Then add the following code to the program:
+Steps:
+1. Put the gripper above the handle
+2. Drop the gripper around the handle
+3. Push down on the handle

 ```
+# handle-press: push down the handle
+# def handle_press(robot):
     # Steps:
     #  1. Put gripper above handle
     #  2. Drop gripper around handle
     #  3. Push down on handle
-    # First, put the gripper roughly above the handle, so that we don't bump it
+    # First, put the gripper roughly above handle, so that we don't bump it
     # while trying to grab it.
-    if check("the robot's gripper is not above the handle"):
+    if check("the robot's gripper is not above handle"):
         robot.put("gripper above handle")
     # If the gripper isn't around the handle, put it around the handle.
     if check("the robot's gripper is not around handle and the robot's gripper is open"):